LourencoVasconcelos/master-thesis/original_rulefit/README.md

  in a L1-regularized linear model, also called Lasso, which estimates the effects of each rule on the output target but at the same time estimating many of those effects to zero.

-You can use rulefit for predicting a numeric response (categorial not yet implemented).
-The input has to be a numpy matrix with only numeric values.